How German composers took the world by storm

 In the 20th century, music changed dramatically, and classical music stepped back from the mainstream to make way for jazz, blues and electronic music.
 Classical music still managed to gain attention from many people in Germany, but it took a back seat compared to the new genres.
 These are the top German composers from the 20th century:

-Richard Georg Strauss (1864 - 1949) German composer Richard Strauss
+Richard Georg Strauss (1864 - 1949)

 Strauss’s work stretched between the late Romantic and early modern musical periods, with his compositions reflecting the complexity of musical taste building within the 20th century.
 Strauss’s musical ability allowed him to compose from the young age of six up until his death in his 80s.
-The most famous compositions by Strauss are his operas Salome, Elektra, and Der Rosenkavalier
+The most famous compositions by Strauss are his operas Salome, Elektra, and Der Rosenkavalier.

 Paul Hindemith (1895 - 1963)